fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ## Installing LaTeX

-### Windows
+### On Windows

 - MikTex
 - TexLive

-Tip: Use *sumatraPDF* instead of Adobe Acrobat to preview generated pdfs.
+Tip: You might want to install *sumatraPDF* instead of Adobe Acrobat to preview generated pdfs.

 ### Linux